sergianafr/SprintFramework/README.md

         </context-param>

 ## Annotations
-- Annotate your controllers classes with src.annotations.Controller
-- Annotate your controller methods with src.annotations.Get(url="method's url").
+### Controller Annotations:
+- The class should be annotated with: @Controller
+- Endpoint methods:
+    - annotated with @Endpoint(url=*the url redirecting to the method*)
+    - Method get: @Get
+    - Method post: @Post
+    - Restapi method: @Restapi
-- Annotate the parameters of your controllers methods with src.annotations.Param(name="Parameter name").
-The name should correspond to the name of the form input where you retrieve it.
+    - all the parameters of the methods must be annotated with @Param(name=*Parameter's name*), the name must correspond to the name from a form input from where you retrieve its value.

 ## Session
 To manipulate sessions, you must import the package src.classes.CustomSession